Kilbourne/wp-dark-mode/readme.txt

 5. **Shortcode Supported** - You can use `[wp_dark_mode]` shortcode to display the dark mode switch button in any page/post
 6. **Above Post/Page Content** - You can display the dark mode switch button before any page/post.
 6. **Darkmode Switch Widget** - You can place the darkmode switch button using the WP Dark Mode Widget.
+6. **Excludes Elements** - You can excludes specific elements being affected by the derkmode by using the CSS selectors.

 === LEARN MORE ===
 * [How to display Dark Mode Switch Button using Gutenberg block](https://www.youtube.com/watch?v=TPKa-Xg9w5c)